ralf-boltshauser/mcp-typescript-server-starter/README.md

    ```

 4. **Production Deployment (e.g., Coolify)**
+   - Ask your IDE to update src/index.html to match your servers description.
    - Deploy the server to your preferred platform
    - **Important**: In Coolify's advanced settings:
      - Disable GZIP compression (this kills the SSE stream)